B-Skizzle/crafter/README.md

 ## Overview

-Crafter features randomly generated 2D worlds where the player needs to forage for food and water, find shelter to sleep, defend against monsters, collect materials, and build tools.
+Crafter features randomly generated 2D worlds where the player needs to forage for food and grass, find shelter to sleep, defend against monsters, collect materials, and build tools.
 Crafter aims to be a fruitful benchmark for reinforcement learning by focusing on the following design goals: